Scream 7 Review: Fun, Flawed, and Carried by Sidney Prescott

 When a movie spends this much time insisting it knows the franchise history, those slips become hard to ignore.
 They don’t entirely ruin the experience, but they do create a weird push-pull where you’re appreciating the effort while also noticing the lack of precision.
 The best Scream meta writing lands because it’s exact.
 Here, the intention is right, the execution is uneven.

-Nostalgia Overdose, Still Fun, Sometimes Too Loud
+The Nostalgia is Still Fun, but Occasionally Too Loud

 I’m the nostalgia crowd.
 I like legacy returns, iconic echoes, the franchise winks.
 Scream 7 delivers that in bulk, and in the moment it can be a blast.
 The film is loaded with direct pull-quotes from the original, recreated shots, and set pieces designed to light up the part of your brain that remembers where you were the first time you heard Ghostface on a landline.